KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 ### Google Sponsor Talk

 Three essential fronts Google is investing in that are linked to AI
-* Core performance
+* Core performance- commitment to free-threaded Python for high throughput, multi-core agent systems and model serving pipelines.
+Running these workloads is a major concurrency win.
-* Code quality and correctness
+* Code quality and correctness- adoption of [Pyrefly](https://pyrefly.org/) and appreciation of open source advancements
-* Developer efficiency at scale
+* Developer efficiency at scale- more iterations, more experiments, delighted with recent advancements such as lazy imports

+Google is major user of language and close to evolution.
+If working on performance, scaling, typing challenges, connect.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>